 painting holds bioreactor fabricated gold

-The Great Work of the Metal Lover is an artwork by Andrew W. Brown that situates itself on the intersection between art, science and alchemy.
+The Great Work of the Metal Lover is an artwork by Adam W. Brown that situates itself on the intersection between art, science and alchemy.

 Through modern microbiology, a centuries old mystery of gold production is solved; a controlled atmosphere in an alchemic bioreactor has the ability to encourage extremophile bacteria to reproduce.
 These specific bacteria form the key to the origin of live.
 They have the unique ability to metabolize toxic materials such as uranium, arsenic and gold chloride.
 By using a combination of print and paint techniques, the paintings hold 24K gold, fabricated in the bioreactor, on enlarged microscopic images representing the bacteria.